 In fact, these AI instruments open up new opportunities for musicians rather than replacing them.
 Sometimes it even can be not only fresh but also funny.
 For example, The Flaming Lips, Deeplocals, and Google’s Magenta team made it possible to play fruits like the piano!

 As I’m a huge lover of live sound, such technologies scare me.
 But I also admit that artificial intelligence is fascinating.
 AI is made not to seize power or enslave us.
-Instead, it is a tool aiding the creative process or composing a piece without much musical knowledge.
+Instead, it can be used as a tool for musicians to aid the creative process or compose a piece without much musical knowledge.

 Just imagine what a valuable assistant it might be.
 I’m sure that every musician can find it to be useful.
 It can be about composing lyrics, adding different instruments, or generating new music lines.